Loudspeaker: Directivity

-A planar source radiates sound uniformly for low frequencies' wavelengths longer than the dimensions of the planar source, and as frequency increases, the sound from such a source focuses into an increasingly narrower angle.
+A planar source such as this radiates sound uniformly for wavelengths longer than the dimensions of the planar source, and as frequency increases, the sound from such a source focuses into an increasingly narrower angle.
 The smaller the driver, the higher the frequency where this narrowing of directivity occurs.
 Even if the diaphragm is not perfectly circular, this effect occurs such that larger sources are more directive.
 Several loudspeaker designs approximate this behavior.
 Most are electrostatic or planar magnetic designs.

 Various manufacturers use different driver mounting arrangements to create a specific type of sound field in the space for which they are designed.
-The resulting radiation patterns may be intended to more closely simulate the way sound is produced by real instruments, or simply create a controlled energy distribution from the input signal (some using this approach are called monitors, as they are useful in checking the signal just recorded in a studio).
+The resulting radiation patterns may be intended to more closely simulate the way sound is produced by real instruments, or simply create a controlled energy distribution from the input signal.
 An example of the first is a room corner system with many small drivers on the surface of a 1/8 sphere.
-A system design of this type was patented and produced commercially by Professor Amar Bose—the 2201.
-Later Bose models have deliberately emphasized production of both direct and reflected sound by the loudspeaker itself, regardless of its environment.
-The designs are controversial in high fidelity circles, but have proven commercially successful.
-Several other manufacturers' designs follow similar principles.
+A system design of this type was patented and produced commercially as the Bose 2201.

 Directivity is an important issue because it affects the frequency balance of sound a listener hears, and also the interaction of the speaker system with the room and its contents.
-A very directive (sometimes termed 'beamy') speaker (i.e., on an axis perpendicular to the speaker face) may result in a reverberant field lacking in high frequencies, giving the impression the speaker is deficient in treble even though it measures well on axis (e.g., "flat" across the entire frequency range).
-Speakers with very wide, or rapidly increasing directivity at high frequencies, can give the impression that there is too much treble (if the listener is on axis) or too little (if the listener is off axis).
+A very directive (sometimes termed beamy) speaker (i.e. on an axis perpendicular to the speaker face) may result in a reverberant field lacking in high frequencies, giving the impression the speaker is deficient in treble, even though on-axis measurements indicate sufficient treble.
 This is part of the reason why on-axis frequency response measurement is not a complete characterization of the sound of a given loudspeaker.